tiddhacker/LLM_Evaluation_Framework/README.md

 #Run the scripts using-
 1. Install VS Code (It supports mapping of feature vs step def, which pycharm won't support in community edition)
 2. Install cucumber, python extension in vs code
+3. Set path for GOOGLE_APPLICATION_CREDENTIALS (Search "how to create vertex api in google and set path for GOOGLE_APPLICATION_CREDENTIALS)
 3. Open terminal
 4. Run behave --tags=smoke